frappe/erpnext/erpnext/docs/user/manual/en/non_profit/Grant Application/grant_application.md

 **Address and Contact Section:** This Section linked to address and contact doctypes.

-**Grant Application Details Section:** This section contains information about grant description and grant purpose.
+**Grant Application Details Section:** This section contains information about grant description.

 **Amount:** Amount field describe requested amount by an applicant.